NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Transactions.md

 * __Upload__: The user uploads data to the project workspace.
 Note that data files uploaded using the GDC Data Transfer tool do not appear as transactions.
 These can be viewed in the [Browse](Browse_Data.md) tab.
 * __Review__: The user reviews the project before submitting data to the GDC.
 * __Open__: The user re-opens the project if it was under review.
-This will allow the upload of new data to the project workspace.
+This allows the upload of new data to the project workspace.
-* __Submit__: The user submits data to the GDC.
-This trigger the data harmonization process.
+* __Submit__: The user submits uploaded data to the GDC.
+This triggers the data harmonization process.
-* __Release__: The user releases data to the GDC Data Portal and other GDC data access tools.
+* __Release__: The user releases harmonized data to the GDC Data Portal and other GDC data access tools.

 ## Transactions List View